|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 PT Boats based at Mios Woendi

 The first enemy action was June 12, when PT 326 departed for Biak, and was attacked by four Japanese aircraft within sight of Mios Woendi and dropped bombs.
 One aircraft was shot down, and the other planes attacked USS Kalk, but suffered a direct hit and claimed another shot down.
 PT Boats from the base rushed to the Kalk to remove the wounded and offer aid.
 That night, PT 190 and PT 146 claimed three barges sunk on the north coast of Biak.

 During June, PT Boats from the base claimed 7 barges destroyed at Biak, 3 off Noemfoor and 3 near Manokwari.
 Also, patrolled eastward to Wakde, but these patrols proved unproductive.
 USN Catalinas and later RAAF Beauforts and Beaufighters assisted with searches, spotting targets during daytime hours.

-On July 9, USS Oyster Bay, USS Portunus and USS Hilo moved to Mios Woendi to support PT Boat operations.
+On July 9, 1944 USS Oyster Bay, USS Portunus and USS Hilo (AGP-2) anchored at Mios Woendi to support operations at PT Boat at Milos Woendi .
 PT Boats attempted to continuously patrol Korim Bay on the north coast of Biak.
 Also, worked with friendly natives to locate and attack concentrations of troops on shore.
 During July, PT Boats claimed 16 barges.